Meap2810/First-Multipage-Website/README.md

 1. In the file named `index.html` change the `title` to be your first name's site
     ex: `Frank's Site`
-2. Create a heading 1 tag inside the `body` that says "My First Website"
+2. Create a heading 1 tag inside the `body` that says "My First Multi-Page Website"
 3. Then add a paragraph that has at least 4 sentences about something that you are interested in.
 4. Add two more sections each with its own `heading` and either a `paragraph` or a `list` (ordered or unordered your choice).
 You do not need to write your own content, just paste some [*lorem ipsum*](https://lipsum.com) instead.
 You should now have a total of 3 sections.
 5. Add 2 working anchor tags to your site.
 The hyperlinks can open in a new window using the attribute: `target="_blank"` or in the same window without that attribute.
 [Help with hyperlinks](https://www.youtube.com/watch?v=F0Wt5ECAyHM)